-- G3.10 In addition to the generic landscape management and development considerations for this landscape type, the following landscape management considerations are specific to this character area: - Encourage the creative restoration of the redundant chalk quarry and Shoreham Cement Works, exploiting the potential for geological interest, nature conservation, education, and recreation, and ensuring they blend with their surroundings. - Conserve the small blocks of 18th-19th century enclosure around the medieval settlements of Botolphs, Coombes, Applesham and Erringham. - Seek opportunities for creation of additional chalk grassland sites on steep valley sides, linking them to existing chalk grassland at Mill Hill and Anchor Bottom. - G3.11 The following development considerations are specific to this character area: - Maintain views to the Gothic chapel of Lancing College and its open setting which stands as a major landmark at the southern end of the valley. - Conserve links between the valley side settlements and the adjacent floodplain landscape through historic interpretation (Applesham, Coombes, Annington and Botolphs role in the salt-making industry on the floodplain) and physical/visual connections. - Consider views from the parking and nature reserve at Mill Hill in planning any change.
+G.48 In addition to the generic landscape management and development considerations for this landscape type, the following landscape management considerations are specific to this character area:

+- Conserve the small blocks of 18th-19th century enclosure around the medieval settlements of Botolphs, Coombes, Applesham and Erringham. - c.
+Seek opportunities for creation of additional chalk grassland sites on steep valley sides, linking them to existing chalk grassland at Mill Hill and Anchor Bottom.

+G.49 The following development considerations are specific to this character area:

+- a.
+Ensure the development of Shoreham Cement Works as a mixed use development is sensitive to the site's location on a steep valley side in an area of dark skies.
+The chimney is a landmark in the valley - redevelopment of the site provides an opportunity to provide a new landmark. - b.
+Maintain views to the Gothic chapel of Lancing College and its open setting which stands as a major landmark at the southern end of the valley.
+Refer to guidance in the View Characterisation and Analysis5. - c.
+Conserve links between the valley side settlements and the adjacent floodplain landscape through historic interpretation (the role of Applesham, Coombes, Annington and Botolphs in the saltmaking industry on the floodplain) and physical/visual connections. - d.
+Consider views from the parking area and nature reserve at Mill Hill in planning any change.